 For the six months ended June 30, 1996 cash used in SDG&E's investing activities included utility construction expenditures and payments to its nuclear decommissioning trust.
 Utility construction expenditures, excluding nuclear fuel and the allowance for equity funds used during construction, were \$221 million in 1995 and are estimated to be \$220 million in 1996.
 SDG&E continuously reviews its construction, investment and financing programs and revises them in response to changes in competition, customer growth, inflation, customer rates, the cost of capital, and environmental and regulatory requirements.
-Among other things, the level of SDG&E's expenditures in the next few years will depend heavily on the impact of the CPUC's industry restructuring decision and on the timing of expenditures to comply with air emission reduction and other environmental requirements.
-Payments to the nuclear decommissioning trust are expected to continue until SONGS is decommissioned, which is not expected to occur before 2013.
+Among other things, the level of SDG&E's expenditures in the next few years will depend heavily on the impact of the CPUC's industry restructuring decision and other environmental requirements.
+Payments to the nuclear decommissioning trust are expected to occur before 2013.
 Although Unit 1 was permanently shut down in 1992, it is expected to be decommissioned concurrently with Units 2 and 3.